DeBugMarino/DeBugMarino/README.md

 <h3>I specialize in Web Development, and my goal is to build innovative projects that make an impact, one function at a time.</h3>

 Just like in Matrix, I believe the code is everywhere.
 It’s in the systems we interact with, the problems we solve, and the future we’re shaping.

+<h2> Skills </h2>

+In this vast Matrix of technology, I am continuously learning and evolving.

+My skills and knowledge allow me to explore, analyze, and shape the digital world.
+Here’s how I navigate through the code: